✨ Professional Resume Review | Get Yours Today | Certified Experts

 Here are the three standard resume formats you can use:

-- Hybrid (Combination) – You probably guessed it.
-This format is a combination of functional and chronological formats.
-It emphasizes experiences and skills.
+• Hybrid (Combination): You probably guessed it.
+This format combines functional and chronological elements and emphasizes experiences and skills.

 Would you like to know more about the three formats to understand which suits your situation best?